yuyang-0825/TrimNN/README.md

 *	-motif: The file path for input CC motif.
 *	-k: Use k-hop to get each node’s enclosed graph(here k=2 is the default value).
 *	-target: The file path for input cellular community graph.
-*	-outpath: You should expected predicted occurrence number in this folder.
+*	-outpath: You should expected one file contains predicted occurrence number in this folder.
 *	This function takes about 1 minute to generate result on the machine with A100 GPU.

 ### Function 2: Identify specific size top overrepresented CC motif